 (3) It is a defence to a prosecution for an offence under subsection (1) or (2) if the accused satisfies the court that the accused failed to surrender the certificate or licence document because of the loss or destruction of the certificate or licence document.

-[Section 42 amended by No. 84 of 2004 s.
+[Section 42 amended: No. 84 of 2004 s.
 82.]

 Division 2 — The register